MicrosoftDocs/memdocs/memdocs/intune/protect/antivirus-microsoft-defender-settings-windows.md

 - **Run daily quick scan at**
   CSP: [ScheduleQuickScanTime](/windows/client-management/mdm/policy-csp-defender#defender-schedulequickscantime)

-  Select the time of day that Defender quick scans run.
+  Select the time of day that Defender runs a quick scans run.
+This setting is independent from the following three settings for *Scan type*, *Day of the week to run a scheduled scan*, and *Time of day to run a scheduled scan*.
   By default, this setting is **Not configured**

 - **Scan type**